SwatiShirke/Trajectory-Control-for-AVs/README.md

 - Outputs include acceleration, deceleration, and yaw angle commands.
 - Flexible to handle varying vehicle speeds and trajectories.

-<! --## Files
-- `trajectory_control.m`: The main function implementing NMPC, vehicle dynamics, and control.
-- `vehicle_dynamics.m`: Function containing the detailed state-space model and equations representing vehicle dynamics.
-- `nmpc_solver.m`: Custom NMPC solver to compute optimal control commands.
-- `README.md`: This document, providing an overview of the code and instructions for use. --!>

 ## Requirements
 - **MATLAB** (R2021a or later recommended)